hashicorp/packer/website/source/docs/other/environment-variables.html.md

     might be necessary to customize it when working with large files since `/tmp` is a memory-backed filesystem in some Linux distributions in which case `/var/tmp` might be preferred.

--   `TMPDIR_SUFFIX` - When set, packer will put temporary files under system temporary directory + `TMPDIR_SUFFIX`.
-This allows to create & to give specific rights to a directory ie: `chmod 777 $TMPDIR/$TMPDIR_SUFFIX/`